 - We should notice that the stars in the northern part of the sky get higher up as we cruise north – by observing the famous pole star (which would be directly overhead at the north pole), we can work out our latitude!

-- Meteors, or shooting stars, are always possible if the sky is clear.
+- Shooting stars or meteors are always a possibility if the sky is clear!

 The map plots the course of this cruise.
 As you travel away from light pollution, a breathtaking canvas of stars unfolds above.
 The sky becomes a sanctuary of twinkling constellations, captivating stargazers with its celestial wonders.
 Guided by a Go Stargazing astronomer, you'll learn to navigate the skies and immerse yourself in their beauty.

 For full details on how to attend this cruise, including how to book, please see the cruise's official website.Visit cruise website